Lazr1026/regionchange/docs/home.md

 1. Set an internet connection.
 1. Start a System Update.
 It should start to "Update".
 1. Wait for the update to finish.
 When its done you should be taken to the desired regions Wii U Menu.
+   - If you get an error about the gamepad region, ignore it.
+This is to be expected.
 1. Complete initial setup.
    - You will see duplicate titles.
 This is normal as the titles from the original region are still installed.

 ### WTF?
 WHY DO I HAVE TO FORMAT?
 You have to format the system or else you will not boot after changing the `product_area` value.
 I dont know why especially since I have changed it in the past and I was still able to boot fine.